End-to-End Challenge

 The biennial End to End Challenge is a 1-day hike of 30+ miles, with over 7000 feet of cumulative elevation gain over undulating terrain from Berry Pond in Pittsfield State Forest to the northern end of the Taconic Crest Trail at Route 346.
 Hikers are supported from beginning to end by volunteers of the Taconic Hiking Club.
 Participants who successfully complete the challenge will receive a Certificate of Accomplishment and a special “TCT 1-Day” patch.
 Participants who are club members will also receive the “Bloody Foot” patch.
 Obviously, this challenge is for very fit and experienced hikers!

-After you register: Required event liability release waiver for registered participants.
-Your registration is not complete until you print, complete, and submit the liability release waiver.
+After you register: Your registration is not complete until you print, complete, and submit this liability waiver, the link will be here March 1, 2026.

-Starting: The hike will start at Berry Pond in Pittsfield State Forest.
-The gate at the base of Circuit Rd to Berry Pond in Pittsfield State Forest will be unlocked and opened by a THC volunteer at 5:00 AM to allow participants and volunteers to drive up to Berry Pond.
-We will assemble at Berry Pond at 5:30 AM, take attendance, have a brief orientation, and then start the hike at approximately 5:45 AM.
+Start: The hike will start at Berry Pond in Pittsfield State Forest.
+The gate at the base of Circuit Rd to Berry Pond in Pittsfield State Forest will be opened at 5:00 AM to allow participants to drive up to Berry Pond.
+The group will assemble, ready to hike, at Berry Pond by 5:30 AM for attendance and a brief orientation.
+The hike will then start at approximately 5:45 AM.

 Planning - night before: If you do not have the luxury of sleeping in your own bed the night before there are plenty of comfortable B&Bs, Air B&Bs, motels and hotels in the Pittsfield MA area.
-There will be no camping available, the campsites at Pittsfield State Forest will not open until May 15, 2024.
+There will be no camping facilities available at Pittsfield State Forest.

 Check points/Support sites: